tpm2-software/tpm2-tools/man/tpm2_load.1.md

 **tpm2_load**(1) - Load both the private and public portions of an object into the TPM.
 The tool outputs the name of the loaded object in a YAML format and saves a context file for future interactions with the object.
-The context file name defaults to *load.ctx* and can be specified with **-o**.

 # OPTIONS